JiangYingEr/SecureINT/BMv2/Readme.md

     // process_SipHash_1_3.apply(hdr, local_metadata, standard_metadata);

 Open a terminal, compile and run INT:

     make

 Open another terminal, run the controller:

     sudo python3 mycontroller.py

-In the first terminal, run the low rate CPS:
+In the first terminal, open h1:

     xterm h1

+## CPS

 To launch the low-rate CPS:

     sudo python3 CPS-lowrate.py

 To launch the high-rate CPS:

     sudo python3 CPS-highrate.py

+During attacks, to simulate the CPU consumption of the controller:

+    sudo python3 top_cpu_uti.py

+To simulate the memeory consumption of the controller:

+    sudo python3 top_mem_uti.py